Kmeakin/walrus-report/src/30-implementation.md

 }
 ```

-#### Aggregate datatypes
+#### Aggregate data types
 ##### Tuples
 Code-generation of tuple-values is simple.
 Tuple values consist merely of the
-values of thier elements stored one after another in contigious memory (and it
+values of their elements stored one after another in contiguous memory (and it
 follows from this that 0-tuples occupy no memory at runtime).
 Since LLVM IR
 includes anonymous struct types, we don't even need to declare a struct type
 before constructing one.
 We simply construct an anonymous struct with the
 correct fields in the correct order.
-Since LLVM doesnt allow constructing a
+Since LLVM doesn't allow constructing a
 struct in one go (unless all the fields are constant expressions, which will not
 be true in the general case), we have to stack allocate the struct, and then
 initialize each field individually: